≡ Menu

 “I don’t want to go through the hassle of a medical exam or answering health questions.”

-There are options available such as guaranteed acceptance life insurance and simplified issue life insurance that do not require a medical exam or health questions.
+There are options such as guaranteed acceptance life insurance and simplified issue life insurance that do not require a medical exam or health questions.
 These options can provide coverage without the need for a medical exam.

-“I don’t trust the insurance companies”
+“I don’t trust the insurance companies.”

-While there may be concerns about the trustworthiness of insurance companies, it’s important to remember that insurance is a regulated industry and there are protections in place to ensure that policies are honored and that policyholders are treated fairly.
+While there may be concerns about the trustworthiness of insurance companies, it’s important to remember that insurance is a regulated industry, and there are protections in place to ensure that policies are honored and that policyholders are treated fairly.
+Furthermore, by working with a reputable insurance agent or financial advisor, you can find a policy and company you can trust.

-As you can see, purchasing life insurance on a parent is an important decision that requires careful consideration and planning.
+As you can see, purchasing life insurance for a parent is an important decision that requires careful consideration and planning.
 It is essential to assess your parents’ needs, shop around for the right policy, and obtain consent from your parents before purchasing the policy.
 It’s important to remember that the process should be handled with empathy, understanding, and respect for your parents’ autonomy and agency.

 Frequently asked questions about buying a life insurance policy on a parent.